raven-black-dream/digital-garden/posts/Characters/Cainites/Andrea Vasari.md

 Upon touring [[Maria]] around to show her cainite places as a new ghoul, [[Nico]] complains about finding library help ([[Ercole]] died investigating the abyss during the inquisition period), and Andrea arranges Maria to work in the library for Nico long term in exchange for continuing training on Auspex from Nico.

 Andrea learns Fortitude; this presents as damage simply working into his shifting curse as he ignores it.
 He also learns Blood Apocrypha, and spends significant amounts of time working on his speed while exploring the catacombs further.

+Andrea is able to find that the dagger he was given is an athame (ritual knife), and that it was a focus for one of the Tremere.
+But he doesn't know the specifics of the ability - other than that blood that is spilled on it stays fresh almost indefinitely in the sheathe.